 The very model of outsourcing works on the premise that per hour dollar rate is lucrative to offshore Web companies while still being significantly cheap for you vis-à-vis your domestic rates.

 The dollar lucrativeness is the main factor driving Web developers to bend backward for your business, working their nights to afford services during your mornings.

 If you are already quoted less for a good expertise and service level you have determined, then do not bargain for lesser.

 You may have ‘cut a deal’ at $5.00 per hour for your mobile app development but also remember that your job is no longer lucrative to the developer now.
 They are only doing it because they don’t want to say ‘no’ to business.

-Excessive squeezing of your developer’s margin is bound to land you up with someone who will either do a shabby job or abandon your project midway or worse – scoot with your money.
+The excessive squeezing of your developer’s margin is bound to land you with someone who will either do a shabby job or abandon your project midway or worse – scoot with your money.

 Common sense always pays … keep it handy.

 Make Payments Directly to Bank

 Prefer to make payments directly to your Web developer’s bank account instead of via PayPal or others.

 PayPal is just a money transfer service while a bank maintaining your developer’s account will require your developer to furnish invoices or proof of the legality of the payments you send.
 This will automatically validate your transactions legally.